menu

 An extraordinary 29.6% of the residents of the Woods Park West neighborhood are currently enrolled in college.
 This is such a large part of life in this neighborhood that the neighborhood changes a great deal with the change of semesters and is far quieter during the summer when many students are away.

-In addition, one of the unique characteristics of the Woods Park West neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.8% of the neighborhoods in America.
+In addition, the Woods Park West neighborhood stands out for having an average per capita income lower than 97.8% of the neighborhoods in the United States.

 Real Estate